 St John's College Governing Council, 2021.

-Support for St John's has been our main project for the past few years, starting in 2015, when we pledged £3,600 per year.
+Support for St John's has been our main project for several years, starting in 2015, when we pledged £3,600 per year.
 We have been helping to pay the salaries of Theology teachers and the amount of our support has now risen to £17,000 per year.
-During the Covid-19 pandemic in 2020, St John’s College had to shut for six weeks, but support from PWP enabled the college to continue paying teaching staff, ensuring that it did not lose experienced teachers.

 In July 2021, the foundations were laid for a new building with four lecture halls and two offices, which when completed will enable further expansion of the college to take place.
 The new building is to be named 'The Poole-Wau Partnership Block'.
-We launched an Appeal to raise money for this major project on Tuesday 4th January 2022: see our 2022 Appeal webpage for details:
+We launched an Appeal to raise money for this major project in January 2022: see our 2022 Appeal webpage for our progress:

 More details about the college may be found on its website: https://stjohnscollegewau.org